 Naturally, crop selection and availability are subject to change, so it is best to call the farm or orchard to see what is available for picking.

-Here are a dozen area farms and orchards where you can go and pick your own fruits, veggies, and even flowers.
+Here are 13 area farms and orchards where you can go and pick your own fruits, veggies, and even flowers.

 For a quick trip

 If you just want something flowery to pick, this Plymouth Meeting farm is your spot.
-At it since 1916, Maple Acres today is known for its pick-your-own zinnias — but also occasionally offer PYO on items like broccoli and tomatoes.
+Since 1916, Maple Acres has been known for its pick-your-own zinnias — but also occasionally offers PYO on produce like broccoli and tomatoes.

 Don’t miss: Got the kids with you?
 Legoland Discovery Center, located about a mile away from the farm, is offering limited, reserved times.
 Or keep it outdoors at the Elmwood Park Zoo, just five miles away.

-Buy a timed ticket online to pick at this New Jersey farm, where you can take home veggies, including sweet corn, zucchini, yellow squash, tomatoes, and potatoes — or just some sunflowers and zinnias if you’re full-up on food.
+Buy a timed ticket online to pick at this New Jersey farm, where you can take home veggies, including sweet corn, zucchini, yellow squash, tomatoes, and potatoes — or just some sunflowers and zinnias if you’re full on food.
 Kids not feeling pick-y?
-Head to the Discovery Barnyard for pedal go-carts and splash pads.
+Head to the Discovery Barnyard for pedal go-karts and splash pads.

 Don’t miss: Need another PYO opportunity?
 Indian Orchards Farm, which features organically grown fruits and veggies ripe for picking, is a five-minute drive away.